 Exam Pass Rates

-If you can, find out about a program’s examination passing rates.
-In 2020, the pass rate for the PTCB exam was about 70%.
+If you can, find out about a program’s pharmacy technician exam pass rates.
+In 2023, the pass rate for the PTCB exam was about 70%.
 If a program has a lower passing rate than average, you may want to explore different options.

 Job Placement Support

-Some pharmacy technician training programs offer job placement support.
+Some pharmacy technician training programs offer job search support.
 If they do, the staff will help you search for jobs, create your resume, and practice interview questions.
-Some even have a job placement guarantee.

 Different Pharmacy Technician Certification Options